Meet Our Team

 Chaunce received her Ph.D. in Counseling Psychology from the University of Notre Dame.
 She spent several years in university counseling centers and in private practice in Eugene before joining the ECAS family.
 As an interpersonal and culturally-sensitive therapist, Chaunce uses evidence-based approaches to help clients replace shame, fear, and low self-esteem with self-acceptance, compassion, and a sense of personal worth and value.
 Her style is active, meaning that she balances listening and empathic support with gentle challenges, exercises, and ideas for maintaining therapeutic growth outside of your therapy sessions.

-Chaunce works with adolescent and adult clients.
-She specializes in treating Anxiety Disorders (e.g., Specific Phobia, Social Anxiety, Generalized Anxiety, Panic Disorder) and Obsessive -Compulsive and Related Disorders (e.g., OCD, Skin-Picking, and Hair Pulling).
-In addition to treating anxiety, Chaunce works with survivors of trauma (esp. sexual abuse and assault) and with clients with disordered eating.
+Chaunce specializes in treating Anxiety Disorders (e.g., Specific Phobia, Social Anxiety, Generalized Anxiety, Panic Disorder) and Obsessive-Compulsive and Related Disorders (e.g., OCD, Skin-Picking, and Hair Pulling) in adults.
+In addition to treating anxiety, Chaunce works with survivors of sexual abuse/assault and trauma.

 Chaunce has particular expertise and interest in working with LGBTQI clients.
 She also provides assessments for people seeking letters of support for hormone therapy or surgical interventions to reduce gender dysphoria.